VelvetCorp/.github/profile/README.md

 ## Hi there 👋

-Welcome to the Bitshell.io LLC GitHub organization!
-Please visit https://bitshell.io to learn more about what we do.
+Welcome to the Velvet GitHub organization!
+Please visit https://velvet.dev to learn more about what we do.